DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 **MAPPINGS**
 * Updated and added several layouts, including locale and script variants.
 * Removed explicit Cut/Copy/Paste keys (in pkl_keypress.ahk); use +{Del} / ^{Ins} / +{Ins} (or as I have used in my Extend mappings, }^{X/C/V ).
-* Made an _eD_Extend.ini file for Extend mappings that were formerly in pkl.ini (or layout.ini).
+* Made an _eD_Extend.ini file for Extend mappings that were formerly in pkl.ini (or Layout.ini).
 The old way should still work though.
 * Made Extend substitutes for Launch_Media/Search/App1/App2, as AHK multimedia launcher keys aren't working in Win 10.
 * Scan code modular remapping, making ergo and other variants much easier.
 Separate key permutation cycles, and remaps combining/translating them.
-	- In layout.ini, specify any remap combinations using the names (and syntax) found in the [Remaps] section of the Remap.ini file.
+	- In Layout.ini, specify any remap combinations using the names (and syntax) found in the [Remaps] section of the Remap.ini file.
 	- The _layout remap specifies a full remapping, while the _extend remap is only for those keys you want to move for Extend ("hard" remaps).
 	- Uses my KeyLayoutDefinition (KLD) mapping format.
 	- KLD is good for remaps, but too compact for main layout or Extend definitions.
 (Besides, Aldo Gunsing has a conversion tool for those.)